Teamwork and Communication Training for Surgical Safety

 Executive summary Hospitals are under increasing pressure to improve their overall quality of care.
 In order to contend with this challenge, many hospitals have implemented measures to establish high-quality care standards.
-For the most part, hospitals have elected to establish clinical pathways designed to govern the entire care process, with impressive...
+For the most part, hospitals have elected to establish clinical pathways designed to govern the entire care process,...
 Read more

 The HAMILTON-T1 combines for the first time the functionality of a fully featured intensive care unit ventilator with the compactness and ruggedness required for transport.
 This is why the HAMILTON-T1 enables you to provide optimal ventilation therapy...

 The fully featured ICU ventilator, HAMILTON-MR1, guarantees uncompromised continuous ventilation care from the ICU to the MRI scanner and back.
 Its reliability and high performance, with advanced lung-protective strategies and patient-adaptive modes,...